-TL;DR: As it stands, Hong Kong is now ruled by the PRC, but chooses its Chief Executive — the head of the HKSAR government — through a relatively convoluted electorate called the Election Committee, which is stacked with pro-Beijing supporters.
+TL;DR: As it stands, Hong Kong is now ruled by the PRC, but chooses its Chief Executive — the head of the HKSAR government — through an electorate called the Election Committee, which is stacked with pro-Beijing supporters.
 This is because the subsectors of the Committee that lean Beijing are given more seats than those that don’t.
-While the Committee members are chosen by public election, the structure of the system to elect the city’s Chief Executive is rigged.
-Moreover, some say that the Committee members that stand to get elected at all come from privileged sectors of society that are largely out of touch with HK’s underprivileged, youth, and middle class.
+While the Committee members are chosen by public election, many people think that the structure of the system to elect the city’s Chief Executive is rigged.
+Moreover, some say that the Committee members that stand to get elected at all come from privileged sectors of society that are largely out of touch with HK’s youth, its underprivileged population, and the middle class.

-When it comes time to elect a new Chief Executive at the end of the five-year term, the sitting Chief Executive determines when the two-week nomination period begins, during which time every Committee member must publicly announce their selection for nomination.
-These potential candidates must obtain the backing of at least 150 Committee members to even enter the election.
-When the nomination period ends, the Election Committee selects the next Chief Executive by absolute majority.⁷
+When it comes time to elect a new Chief Executive at the end of the five-year term, the sitting Chief Executive initiates a two-week nomination period, during which time every Committee member must publicly announce their nominees for candidacy.
+These nominees must obtain the backing of at least 150 Committee members to enter the election as candidates.
+When the nomination period ends, the Election Committee selects the next Chief Executive by absolute majority from the resulting pool of candidates.⁷

-All this is to say that the principle of universal suffrage clearly written in HK Basic Law is being adulterated and bandied about by unfair process.
+All this is to say that the principle of universal suffrage written in HK Basic Law is being adulterated and bandied about by unfair process (in my opinion).

-That’s why hundreds of thousands of Hong Kongers protested peacefully in four key areas of the city for nearly three months.
-In their view, the proposal to have two to three Chief Executive candidates go to public election after being selected by the Election Committee was tantamount to Beijing vetting them.
+Which is why hundreds of thousands of Hong Kongers protested peacefully in four key areas of the city for nearly three months.
+In their view, the initial proposal to have two to three Chief Executive candidates go to public election (as opposed to the current system where only the Election Committee nominates/selects/votes) after being selected by the Election Committee was no better than before, a farce, and tantamount to Beijing vetting them.

 Despite the masses that poured out of Hong Kong’s everywhere (during the Movement’s peak, 100,000 were out protesting peacefully at any given time⁸), many remain dispassionate or confused as to what to believe.
 One of those people is my friend.
 He’s concerned for HK’s future, but the fact of the matter is that the status quo isn’t likely to change.

-It takes one look at the webpages and Twitter feeds of the Umbrella Movement’s activist groups to confirm that the movement is effete.
+It takes one look at the webpages and Twitter feeds of the Umbrella Movement’s activist groups to confirm that the movement has grown effete.
 One group, Occupy Central with Love and Peace has disbanded completely.

 There’s a saying that goes, “Yesterday was Tibet, today is Hong Kong, and tomorrow will be Taiwan.”

-Hong Kong is experiencing a profound crisis of identity.
-Exclusionary politics and a general failure on the part of the Hong Kong legislature to reflect the true interests of the people must change for Hong Kong to ever really be at peace.
-During the demonstrations of 2014, families and friends found themselves on opposite sides of the table, and two years later, rancorous division still lingers.
+From my hazy outsider’s view, Hong Kong is experiencing a crisis of identity.
+Exclusionary politics and a general failure on the part of the Hong Kong legislature to reflect the interests of the people must change for Hong Kong to ever really be at peace with its democracy.
+During the demonstrations of 2014, families and friends found themselves on opposite sides of the table, and four years later, division might still linger.

 Decades before, on the Star Ferry, a woman from Taiwan leaned against the railing looking across the bay to Kowloon.
-She was on her way to meet friends for dinner in the city’s metropolitan district: dim sum, served by inevitably cantankerous wait-staff.
-Maybe she already knew that her life would lead her across the Pacific, through multiple careers, to a family.
-She likely had no clue that in 2015, her former student would take the Star Ferry across Victoria Harbor to Kowloon like she had years earlier.
+She was on her way to meet friends for dinner in the city’s metropolitan district: dim sum, including chicken feet and shumai.
+Maybe she already knew that her life would lead her across the Pacific, through multiple careers, to a family and countless students that love her like an auntie.
+But she likely couldn’t foresee in detail that in 2015, one of them would take the Star Ferry across Victoria Harbor to Kowloon like she had years earlier.